-On May 13, 2020, TechShield Anti-Reflective (AR) Coatings introduced a line of new and improved AR coatings that now provide even better scratch resistance, smudge resistance, and cleanability with ISO-certified anti-bacterial lens surface protection.
+On May 13, 2020, the TechShield Anti-Reflective (AR) Coatings portfolio was enhanced to provide even better scratch resistance, smudge resistance, and cleanability.

 As hundreds of thousands of bargain hunters wreak havoc on malls and outlets across America this Black Friday, savvy online shoppers will be avoiding chaos and potential bodily harm by waiting until Cyber Monday to score their holiday deals.

 This is part four in a four-part series guest-written by nationally recognized blue light expert, Gary Morgan, OD.

 Over the course of the past three blog posts, we have examined why closer working distance, large pupils, and clear crystalline lenses contribute to children being more vulnerable to the adverse effects of blue light.